facebook-pixel

 One of the selling points Reyes highlighted was that the conference rooms were totally soundproof with no cameras “as opposed to the A.G.’s office,” the visitor said.
 Reyes suggested they should pony up for a membership, but neither of them did.

-Reyes’ calendar invites show events scheduled to record podcasts and video messages and a meeting with the State Treasurer Marlo Oaks.
-The attorney general’s staff was slated in 2023 to do “case work” at Mac’s and there was a meeting in 2022 where Reyes and his investigators were scheduled to discuss potential “action” involving an online crowdfunding company.
+Reyes’ calendar invites show events scheduled to record podcasts and video messages and a meeting with State Treasurer Marlo Oaks.
+The attorney general’s staff was slated in 2023 to do “casework” at Mac’s and there was a 2022 meeting in which Reyes and his investigators were scheduled to discuss potential “action” involving an online crowdfunding company.

 In February 2022, Reyes scheduled a meeting at Mac’s Place with the head of the office’s criminal investigations to “discuss potential action on the GiveSendGo situation.”
 Days earlier, the online fundraising platform, similar to GoFundMe, had experienced a series of data breaches that included releasing information on donors to a Canadian truckers protest, where drivers shut down highways to protest COVID-19 vaccine requirements.

-In July 2022, Reyes scheduled a meeting at the club with Kimberly Fletcher, founder, president and CEO of Moms For America, a national organization that advocates for school choice, restrictions on transgender athletes and against critical race theory.
-Fletcher spoke at a “Stop The Steal” rally on Jan.
-5, 2021 and the group has been called an anti-government extremist organization by the Southern Poverty Law Center for trying to root out diversity in classrooms, according to the SPLC.
+In July 2022, Reyes scheduled a meeting at the club with Kimberly Fletcher, founder, president and CEO of Moms for America, a national organization that advocates for school choice, restrictions on transgender athletes and against critical race theory.
+Fletcher spoke at a “Stop the Steal” rally on Jan.
+5, 2021, and the group has been called an anti-government extremist organization by the Southern Poverty Law Center for, according to the SPLC, trying to root out diversity in classrooms.

 Derek Brown, the Republican attorney general-elect who will replace Reyes in January, said he will not be continuing the Mac’s Place tradition for two reasons.
 First, he said, he’s not a member and doesn’t plan to purchase a membership.